THE APRIL TOM-TOM

 Housekeeping/cooking: Going on safari, zookeeper, and park ranger.
 Make Matzah Brei.

 Science: Discussing and describing body parts and physical characteristics of animals.
 For example, fur, feather, and scales.
 Comparing and contrasting ourselves with animals.
 Observing weather changes and making a weather chart.
-Discussing what changes we are seeing outside.
+Discussing what changes we are seeing outside and wind scarfs.

 Dear Parents: